getgrav/grav-learn/pages/20/01.basics/05.grav-configuration/doc.md

 ```

 > [!WARNING]
-> You can also provide a custom blueprint to enable your custom file to be editable in the admin plugin.
-Check out the relevant [recipe in the Admin Cookbook section](/20/admin-panel/admin-recipes#add-a-custom-yaml-file).
+> You can also provide a custom blueprint to make your custom file editable in the admin.
+Check out the relevant [recipe in the Admin Cookbook section](/20/cookbook/admin-recipes#add-a-custom-yaml-file).

 ### Config Variable Namespacing